boyter/boyter.org/content/posts/2016-08-17-types-testing-software-engineering.md

 Conformance testing verifies that software conforms to specified standards.
 An example would checking a compiler or interpreter to see if it will work as expect against the language standards.

-Compatibility
+_Compatibility_

-: Checks that software is compatible with other software on a system.
+Checks that software is compatible with other software on a system.
 Examples would be checking the Windows version, Java runtime version or that other software to be interfaced with have the appropriate API hooks.

 _Destructive_